DarraghDuffy/gitfem/README.md

 # gitfem

-A simple bash script for Front End Masters (fem) tracking the project commits.
-Saves ou have to type in the git commands each time a new branch is created.
+A simple bash script for Front End Masters (fem) tracking the project branches (fem-1, fem-2 ... fem13).
+Saves you having to type in the git commands each time a new branch is created.
+Changes you to your checkout directory, after branch checkout performs directory listing and runs a git branch confirming the current branch.

 Open git.sh change checkoutDir appropriately